acuminous/yup-by-example/README.md

 ```
 The example transformer inspects the schema and selects the most appropriate test data generator based on

-1. The generated id passed to the `example` function in your schema
+1. The generator passed to the `example` function in your schema
 1. The metadata `type` property (also specified in the schema)
 1. The schema type (e.g. array, boolean, date, object, number or string)